-ID Property/Site Significance Listed S6 McPhail Angus Established in 1902, the farm complex illustrates 20 th century developments in 2007 Farm (Seneca) South Carolina upcountry agriculture.
-Site includes eight contributing properties and more than 140 acres of terraced fields.
-S7 Oconee One of several Jails on Wheels used in the early 20 th century as quarters for 1982 County Cage chain gang members at work sites.
-The small, metal cage on a wheeled chassis (Walhalla) was constructed around 1900.
+ID Property/Site Significance Listed S7 Oconee One of several Jails on Wheels used in the early 20 th century as quarters for 1982 County Cage chain gang members at work sites.
+The small, metal cage on a wheeled (Walhalla) chassis was constructed around 1900.
 S8 Oconee Building marks the farthest point in South Carolina to which white settlers 1971 Station ventured before the Revolution.
-Erected before 1760 as a military outpost to (Salem) protect settlers.
-Used by the Cherokee as a trading post in the early 1800s. (curerry Includes the adjacent Richards house, constructed in 1805.
-S9 Old Pickens Intact example of a mid-nineteenth century church built in the meeting house 1996 37 Presbyterian style and constructed of brick.
-Also significant for its association with the town 1770 Church of Pickens Court House (Old Pickens) and as the only remaining building from (Seneca) the old town site.
-A cemetery containing more than 200 marked graves is (Scricca) adjacent to the church.
-S10 Retreat Significant for its association with African American public education during 2011 310 Rosenwald the first half of the 20 th century.
-Built in 1924 as one of ten Rosenwald Schools 2011 School in Oconee County, serving as an important public educational and social center (Westminster) for rural blacks.
+Erected before 1760 as a military outpost (Salem) to protect settlers.
+Used by the Cherokee as a trading post in the early S9 Old Pickens 1800s.
+Includes the adjacent Richards house, constructed in 1805.
+Intact example of a mid-nineteenth century church built in the meeting 1996 39 Presbyterian house style and constructed of brick.
+Also significant for its association with 1990 Church the town of Pickens Court House (Old Pickens) and as the only remaining (Seneca) building from the old town site.
+A cemetery containing more than 200 (ocricoa) marked graves is adjacent to the church.
+S10 Retreat Significant for its association with African American public education during 2011 Rosenwald the first half of the 20 th century.
+Built in 1924 as one of ten Rosenwald School Schools in Oconee County, serving as an important public educational and (Westminster) social center for rural blacks.
 S11 Russell House Constructed after 1867 as a stage stop and inn.
-Although the house burned in 1988 311 & Farmstead 1988, the complex includes ten agricultural outbuildings representative of a 1900 (Mountain small, turn of the century Appalachian farmstead.
-Outbuildings include log C10 Rest) barn ruins, spring house, outhouse, garage, corn crib, and potato cellar.
-107/ S12 Westminster The Southern Railway passenger station (ca. 1885) is one of the town's oldest 1976 Depot buildings.
-The station served as a community gathering place and activity 04.0 (Westminster) center.
-4000 S13 St. John's Constructed between 1859 and 1861 for the German Lutheran congregation of 1980 Lutheran Walhalla.
-Significant both for its German vernacular church form and for its Church role in the religious and organizational history of Walhalla.
-The site includes a (Walhalla) brick Sunday School building and a church cemetery with the earliest gravestone dating to 1851.
-S14 Stumphouse Site includes 40 acres of land, two acres of water, Stumphouse Mountain 1971 Tunnel Tunnel, Middle Tunnel, the 385-foot original railroad bed, picnic and camping Complex areas, and a museum of railroad history.
-As part of the 1850s Blue Ridge (Walhalla) Railroad project, the tunnels were planned as a final link in a shipping route from the Mississippi to the Atlantic seaboard.
+Although the house burned 1988 & Farmstead in 1988, the complex includes ten agricultural outbuildings representative (Mountain of a small, turn of the century Appalachian farmstead.
+Outbuildings include Rest) log barn ruins, spring house, outhouse, garage, corn crib, and potato cellar.
+S12 Westminster The Southern Railway passenger station (ca. 1885) is one of the town's 1976 Depot oldest buildings.
+The station served as a community gathering place and C12 (Westminster) activity center.
+1000 S13 St. John's Lutheran Constructed between 1859 and 1861 for the German Lutheran congregation of Walhalla.
+Significant both for its German vernacular church 1980 Church form and for its role in the religious and organizational history of Walhalla.
+(Walhalla) The site includes a brick Sunday School building and a church cemetery (VVairiana) with the earliest gravestone dating to 1851.
+S14 Stumphouse Site includes 40 acres of land, two acres of water, Stumphouse Mountain 1971 Tunnel Tunnel, Middle Tunnel, the 385-foot original railroad bed, picnic and Complex camping areas, and a museum of railroad history.
+As part of the 1850s Blue (Walhalla) Ridge Railroad project, the tunnels were planned as a final link in a shipping route from the Mississippi to the Atlantic seaboard.
 Stumphouse is also the site of the first successful attempt to age blue cheese in the South by Clemson University in the 1950s.
-S15 Tamassee DAR Associated with the history of education in the rural northwestern corner of 2012 School South Carolina and as one of only two schools in the nation created by the (Tamassee) Daughters of the American Revolution (DAR).
-Opened in 1919 for children of poor rural families, the site includes 44 contributing and 11 noncontributing buildings, sites, and structures dating from 1919 to 1960.
-S16 Walhalla Example of an educational building in the Classical Revival style and significant 1992 Graded School for its role in the educational development of Oconee County.
-The facility is (Walhalla) comprised of a 1902 graded school, a 1913-14 auditorium and east wing , , addition, and a 1950s classroom addition, built on the temporary site of Newberry College. , , , , , , , , , , , , , , , , , , , 1 I . l
+S15 Tamassee Associated with the history of education in the rural northwestern corner 2012 DAR School of South Carolina and as one of only two schools in the nation created by (Tamassee) the Daughters of the American Revolution (DAR).
+Opened in 1919 for children of poor rural families, the site includes 44 contributing and 11 S16 Walhalla noncontributing buildings, sites, and structures dating from 1919 to 1960.
+Example of an educational building in the Classical Revival style and 1992 310 Graded significant for its role in the educational development of Oconee County.
+1772 School The facility is comprised of a 1902 graded school, a 1913-14 auditorium (Walhalla) and east wing addition, and a 1950s classroom addition, built on the , temporary site of Newberry College. , , , , , , , , , , , , , , , , , , ,